yaromacarano/CICD-todoApp/docs/05-aws-ecr-ecs.md

 The ECS service then starts a deployment with the updated task definition and runs a task using the new image.

+AWS deployment commands are executed from the self-hosted GitLab Runner hosted on AWS EC2.
+The runner is selected by the default tags in `.gitlab-ci.yml`: `aws`, `docker`, and `ec2`.

 ## ECR configuration

 The pipeline uses GitLab CI/CD variables for ECR configuration: